 In West Africa, however, the cultural and historical milieu is reversed.
 Football is still representative, but the focus of that representation shifts.
 Football was brought to countries like Nigeria and Ghana, after all, when they weren’t ‘countries,’ but were essentially fiefdoms of the British.
 It was new.
 But God was it popular.

 That this growth coincided with the growth of national independence and anti-colonial movements changed everything.
 African football and African nationalism were brothers—twins, even—growing up together.
-The national team thus became the focal point for, firstly, ‘normal’ Africans, but also for leaders like Amílcar Cabral, who recognised in football a revolutionary potential.
+The national team thus became the focal point for, firstly, ‘normal’ Africans, but also for leaders like Amílcar Cabral, who recognized in football a revolutionary potential.
 In the absence of an established league system, and in the presence of a burgeoning national identity, the African passion for international football was born.
 It was to be central to nation building and the consolidation of pan-African solidarity.

 Nowhere was this more evident than the Gold Coast, now Ghana.
 Both before and after independence, Kwame Nkrumah, the first President, set about using football as a weapon against the colonial powers.
 Football in Ghana would be independent, like the nation itself; indeed, it would help build that nation.
 In the words of the sports sociologist Dr Paul Darby, it was seen as ‘invaluable in building a sense of Ghanainness that [the government] felt would transcend all divisions.’